Stroke Treatment

 Tissue Plasminogen Activator (tPA)

-Tissue plasminogen activator (tPA) is the most common emergency stroke treatment medication. tPA dissolves arterial blood clots that block nourishment from getting to the brain.
+Tissue plasminogen activator (tPA) is the most common emergency treatment for stroke.
+It dissolves arterial blood clots that block the flow of nutrients to the brain.

-This life-saving medication is delivered intravenously to ischemic stroke patients within 4.5 hours of a stroke.
+This lifesaving medication is delivered intravenously to ischemic stroke patients within 4.5 hours of a stroke.
 With tPA, timing is critical.
-At UC San Diego Health, we have a track record of faster-than-average administration of TPA.
+At UC San Diego Health, we have a track record of administering tPA faster than the average.

 Mechanical Thrombectomy/EVT